Free South Dakota State Records (Divorce, Arrest, Criminal)

 An individual can obtain marriage and divorce records in SD by various methods:

 • In-person: Print the application and fill it out, bring a payment method, bring a government ID, and go to the following address or one of the Register of Deeds offices.
-The primary location being 221 West Capitol Avenue.
+The primary location is 221 West Capitol Avenue.
 Pierre, SD 57501

 • Mail: Print the aforementioned application and mail it to the address with a copy of the government ID and payment

-• Internet: Visit VitalChek and pay the respective fee ($15 for the certificate, $6.50 for VitalChek fee, $5 for expedited service, optional UPS next-day shipping $17.50)
+• Internet: Visit VitalChek and pay the respective fee ($15 for the certificate, $6.50 for VitalChek fee, $5 for expedited service, optional UPS next-day shipping, $17.50)

 Request a New Death or Birth Certificate in South Dakota